aeternity/protocol/node/api/channels_api_usage.md

 From this point on, the channel is considered to be opened.

 #### State changed
-Each time the fsm returns to the `open` state, it will check whether the channel off-chain state has changed.
+Each time the FSM returns to the `open` state, it will check whether the channel off-chain state has changed.
 If so, it issues a `channels.update` report.
 When the channel is first opened, this report will present the initial off-chain state:
 ```javascript